qazxcdswe123/obsidian-hugo/content/Information Theory.md

 - $P_{signal}$ is the power of the signal,
 - $P_{noise}$ is the power of the noise,

+### Threshold Effect
+as long as the SNR is above this threshold, the receiver can effectively suppress noise and the error rate remains low.
+However, once the SNR falls below this threshold, the noise begins to significantly affect the demodulated signal, causing a rapid increase in the error rate.

 ## Baud
 $$R_{b}= R_{B} \cdot \log_{2} M$$

+$M$ is the radix of the data.